 which is the abundant flow of all good things to you.” ~Deepak Chopra

-He suggests that success and fulfillment doesn't have to be hard work at the expense of yourself or others.
-Success can be easy and natural.
-Does this idea seem too far fetched or unrealistic to you?
+This quote suggests that to achieve success and fulfillment doesn't have to be hard work at the expense of yourself or others.
+Achieving success can be easy and natural.
+Does this idea seem too far-fetched or unrealistic to you?
 If so, consider shifting your thinking for the time being.